Vlad Guerrero Jr. Trade Rumors: Will Blue Jays First Baseman Be Traded?

 Fact Checked by Jim Tomlin

-There’s no sugarcoating the way that the Toronto Blue Jays have played this season, not for their fans or for customers at Ontario sportsbooks.
-Through Aug.
-19, the Jays are 58-66, last in the American League East.
+There’s no sugarcoating the way that the Toronto Blue Jays struggled in 2024.
+The team's fans and their backers at Ontario sportsbooks felt the letdown from a campaign that ended with a 74-88 record, last in the five-team American League East.

 Now there are suggestions that Toronto general manager Ross Atkins should blow the whole thing up.
-One candidate to move on is 25-year-old first baseman Vladimir Guerrero Jr. So OntarioBets.com compiled odds on where Vladito might be playing next.
-The trade deadline came and went without the Jays dealing Guerrero, so they might decide to keep him and build around him.
+One candidate to move on is first baseman Vladimir Guerrero Jr., who turns 26 on March 16.
+So OntarioBets.com compiled odds on where Vladito might be playing next.
+We began tracking these last season and it seems the market might still beckon for the young star.

 Must be 19+ to participate.
 T&Cs apply.
 Play Responsibly.